 Major Car Repairs

 It can happen in a blink of an eye, and because of a thousand different things.
-House fires destroy homes and displaces families every hour of every day.
-You can not only lose your shelter, but also your preps.
+House fires destroy homes and displace families every hour of every day.
+You can not only lose your shelter, but also your preps, and your stockpile.
 This is why it is vital to not store all your preps in one area.

 Tornadoes are another threat that can tear everything in its path to shreds in mere minutes, and with little warning.
 Like other weather phenomenon, tornado outbreaks have become more frequent, and with larger and more powerful twisters.
 Having a secure safe area with safe stores of preps will help if your house gets hit.

-Wildfire moves fast and destroys without prejudice, often leaving nothing but ashes and burned out shells in its path
+Wildfires move fast and destroy without prejudice, often leaving nothing but ashes and burned out shells in its path

 Sinkholes / Rockslides